Talon540Programming/Rookie-Training/CodingLessons/JavaLessons/JavaFundamentals.md

-# This week's lesson consists of learning the basics of coding of our language, Java.
+# This section's lesson consists of learning the basics of coding of our language, Java.
 ## **Overview: You will first watch a video lesson, complete corresponding activities, then complete a test**

 ### **[Video Lesson](https://www.youtube.com/watch?v=eIrMbAQSU34)**